With redundancies and unemployment on the rise, growing numbers are turning to self-employment to try and earn an income.

 The self-employment tax system is often a source of confusion for many – so it’s a good idea to try and get to grips with it prior to going it alone.

-Some people decide to file their tax return themselves, whilst others pay an accountant to do it for them.
-This can help to free up time and ensure you don’t make any common tax-return mistakes.
-If you decide to hire an accountant, then be sure to go with someone reputable, as although it’s rare, there are scammers out there.
+Some people decide to file their tax return themselves, while others pay an accountant to do it for them.
+This can help to free-up time and ensure you don’t make any common tax-return mistakes.
+If you decide to hire an accountant, then be sure to go with someone reputable as, although it’s rare, there are scammers out there.

 Can I be employed and self-employed at the same time?

 It’s possible that you may want to go self-employed on a part-time basis to test out your idea, whilst continuing to work for a company.
-In this situation you are both employed and self-employed and will be required to pay tax via self assessment and PAYE.
+In this situation, you’ll be both employed and self-employed and will be required to pay tax via self-assessment and PAYE.

 Applying for financial help when you’re self-employed - what’s available?